danfuzz/samizdat/doc/language-guide/04-operators.md

 results in a single-element list of the result `[v]`.
 If the inner expression results in void, the outer expression results in `[]` (the empty list).

-As a special case of this operator, when applied to a variable name, this operator denotes the box which holds the so-named variable, similar to the `&name` form in C. Normally, the box representation of variables is kept "behind the scenes," but sometimes it is useful to access a variable's box directly.
+As a special case of this operator, when applied directly to a variable name (with no intervening parentheses), this operator denotes the box which holds the so-named variable, similar to the `&name` form in C. Normally, the box representation of variables is kept "behind the scenes," but sometimes it is useful to access a variable's box directly.
 This form is most useful when using protocols that explicitly want to take boxes, such as notably the generator and parser protocols.
 For example:

 ```
 def result;